 We tested the BOE full-HD 1080p variant (model NV156FHM-N61), though there is no guarantee you will receive the BOE display and not the Innolux.
 At this time we have no information on the Innolux display.

-We detected flicker, but the frequency of this flicker is so high that it’s highly unlikely to cause any neurological response in even those most sensitive.
+We detected flicker, but the frequency of this flicker is so high that it’s very unlikely to cause any symptoms in even those most sensitive.
 The flicker is present at brightness levels of 0% through 99%, at a frequency of 21 kHz.
-In other words, the flicker cycles on this display 21,000 cycles each second, which is so far beyond anything likely to cause problems.
+In other words, the flicker cycles on this display 21,000 cycles each second, which is far beyond anything likely to cause or contribute to symptoms.

-The flicker depth (amplitude modulation) couldn’t be reliably measured as this frequency as it runs up against the limits of our equipment.
+The flicker depth (amplitude modulation) couldn’t be reliably measured with out equipment at this frequency as it runs up against the limits of our equipment.
 Having said that, the pattern observed suggests that the flicker depth is probably 100%, which would be offensive except that it is completely mitigated by the incredibly high flicker frequency.

-We would prefer no flicker at all, but can’t fault BOE for assisting users by implementing such a high flicker frequency.
+While we would prefer no flicker at all, we cannot place much fault BOE for assisting users by implementing such a high flicker frequency likely to be well tolerated..

-We note the 4K display option guarantees flicker-free operation at all brightness levels, but trades an anti-reflective matte coating for the reflective glossy type coating which is more difficult to use at low brightness operation due to glare from nearby light sources.
+We note the 4K display option guarantees flicker-free operation at all brightness levels, but trades an anti-reflective matte coating for the reflective glossy type coating.
+This glossy coating is more difficult to use at low brightness operation due to glare from competing nearby light sources.

 COLOR SPECTRUM OUTPUT